Quarter, Really

 Practical Reality Check

 Here's what actually happens: you're counting quarters, and halfway through, you realize you've been counting dimes instead.
-In real terms, or you set down a stack of four, walk away to grab more coins, and forget where you left off.
+Or you set down a stack of four, walk away to grab more coins, and forget where you left off.
 The mental fatigue is real.

 The stack method works best because you're not counting individual coins — you're counting dollar amounts.
-In practice, when you reach twenty stacks, you've got $20.
+Think about it: when you reach twenty stacks, you've got $20.
 No question about it.

 Why This Matters

 Understanding these conversions isn't just academic.
-On the flip side, it's practical math that prevents mistakes at the bank, helps kids learn money concepts, and gives you confidence when handling cash.
+It's practical math that prevents mistakes at the bank, helps kids learn money concepts, and gives you confidence when handling cash.
 The difference between 80 quarters and 2,000 pennies isn't just numbers — it's knowing exactly what you're working with.

 Whether you're cashing in savings, making change for a bake sale, or just finally tackling that jar of loose change, these methods keep you accurate and sane.